-This report is updated quarterly to show the inner workings of our business and help our clients and prospective clients better understand who we are and what we go through.
+This report is updated quarterly to show the inner workings of our business and help our clients and prospective clients better understand who we are and what we go through as a company.
 It’s not always peachy, and we aren’t going to pretend like it is.
 Here’s the good, the bad, and the ugly.
 Any client information that has been exposed in our reports have been approved by our client(s).

 Please note: Revenue is, of course, not our only goal, or even our main goal.
 In fact retention is our top priority, but we do choose to report on revenue because people tend to like to see that sort of thing.